17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 Where to Stay

 Camping options on the mainland are somewhat limited.
-As noted before, there is only one campsite technically within the Lakeshore, which requires a 5-mile hike to reach.
+As we noted before, there is only one campsite technically within the Lakeshore on the mainland, which requires miles of hiking to reach it.

-Camping options are available on most of the islands but can be difficult to reach at times.
+Camping options are available on most of the islands but can be difficult to reach, depending on weather and transportation.

 If you’re looking for a nice bed and a warm shower, Bayfield has a few hotel options for you to consider.

-We stayed at the Harbor’s Edge Motel, and found it to be very comfortable, clean, and conveniently located right across the street from the dock to board the Madeline Island ferry.
-It did seem like they were doing some renovations and updates to parts of the property during our visit, but this did not affect our stay at all.
+We stayed at the Harbor’s Edge Motel and found it to be very comfortable, clean, and conveniently located right across the street from the dock to board the Madeline Island ferry.

-Other options are situated around Bayfield, but you won’t find any large chain hotels here.
+Other options are scattered around Bayfield, but you won’t find any large chain hotels.
 There are also lots of cabin options if you’re looking to get out of town and enjoy some peace and quiet nearby.

 Other “Nearby” Spots to Consider Visiting

 While you’re visiting northern Wisconsin, be sure to stop at Pattinson State Park to see the tallest waterfall in the state, as well as other beautiful natural areas.
-The drive over 1.5 hours covers about 85 miles and would be a great stop if you’re heading back towards Minneapolis/St. Paul or other Minnesota cities.
+The drive over 1.5 hours covers about 85 miles between the two.
+Pattinson is a great place to stop if you’re heading back towards Minneapolis/St. Paul or other Minnesota cities.

 Wrapping Up: A Visit to the Apostle Islands